 Selland Arena, Fresno

-The Selland Arena is located at 700 M St in Fresno.
-The arena has been used for music events since its construction in 1966.
+The Selland Arena is a multi-purpose arena that is part of the Fresno Convention and Entertainment Center in Fresno.
+The arena was built in 1966 and named in honor of a former mayor of Fresno.
+The arena has been used for music events since its construction.
 The Grateful Dead, Big Brother and the Holding Company and Country Joe & The Fish all performed there in 1968.
 The arena is still used for a wide range of sports, music events and other shows.